vitoo/vontar-x3-armbian/README.md

  A cheaper solution than rasberry pi !

  For only 35/40$ (at the time of writing) you have a singleboard computer !
-Case already included.
+And no need to buy a case.

 <img src="vontar.png" width="500"/>